Chuck Grassley: Energy and environment

 Grassley has expressed concern about the impact of regulations by the Environmental Protection Agency on farming.
-He stated that it has a "public relations problem" with "the ethanol industry, corn farmers and [himself]".
-He also stated that the EPA has "screwed" farmers with 31 biofuel exemptions.
+He said the EPA has a "public relations problem" with "the ethanol industry, corn farmers and [himself]", and that the EPA has "screwed" farmers with 31 biofuel exemptions.
 On December 19, 2019, after the EPA withdrew a new Renewable Fuel Standard (RFS) rule, Grassley criticized the EPA for "playing games and not helping President Trump with farmers".

 In 1992, Grassley authored EPACT 1992, which created the federal wind energy tax credit.

 In 2005, Grassley authored the tax title of EPACT 2005 when he was chairman of the Senate Finance Committee.
 On June 28, 2005, he voted for the bill.
 On June 19, 2007, Grassley helped expand tax incentives that produces energy from alternative sources including ethanol, wind, biomass, and biodiesel.
 On June 21, 2007, Grassley voted for the Energy Independence and Security Act of 2007, which expanded other energy tax incentives through 2013.

 In September 2015, Grassley received the Dr. Harold D. Prior "Friend of Iowa Wind Energy" award from the Iowa Wind Energy Association for his commitment to supporting wind energy development in Iowa.

 In 2017, the Environmental Working Group stated that Grassley received $367,763 in grain commodity subsidies over 21 years.